genomicsclass/book/pages/read_counting.md

 ## 156469 122872
 ```

-The other parts of a `SummarizedExperiment`, as described in the lab in Week 2: Basic Bioconductor Infrastructure.
+The other parts of a `SummarizedExperiment`.

 ```r